pantheon-systems/documentation/source/content/guides/secure-development/07-secure-runtime-access.md

 ## How to Enable SRA on Your Site

-Secure Runtime Access is available to [contract](https://pantheon.io/plans/pricing?docs) customers with an [Organization](/organizations) dashboard.
+Secure Runtime Access is available to [contract](https://pantheon.io/plans/pricing?docs) customers with an [Professional Workspaces](/guides/account-mgmt/workspace-sites-teams/workspaces).
 [Contact Sales](https://pantheon.io/contact-us?docs) to request that SRA be enabled for your site.

 ## How to Access Runtime Services When SRA Is Enabled